For entry requirements for this course, please visit our website

-The overall aim is to allow students to deepen their understanding of political communication in national and international contexts and, where relevant, their skills in this field.
-More specific aims include:
+MA Political Communication will deepen your understanding of political communication in national and international contexts and, where relevant, your skills in this field.

-- Equip students with the research and study skills necessary to carry out project-based professional and academic research
+You’ll be equipped with the research and study skills necessary to carry out project-based professional and academic research.

 The course explores the rapidly evolving role of communication in political life, both nationally and internationally, and examines how changes such as the increasing importance of new online and social media platforms, image-based politics, and the globalisation of media are shaping politics.

 MA Political Communication looks at the influence of actors in the political communications process, including politicians, journalists and citizens by drawing on cutting edge research and case studies.